-- Check the unit's drain pans and condensate piping to ensure that there are no blockages. - Inspect the evaporator and condenser coils for dirt, bent fins, etc. If the coils appear dirty, clean them according to the instructions described in "Condenser Coil Cleaning," p.
-43. - Manually rotate the condenser fan(s) to ensure free movement and check motor bearings for wear.
+- Check the unit's drain pans and condensate piping to ensure that there are no blockages. - Inspect the evaporator and condenser coils for dirt, bent fins, etc. If the coils appear dirty, clean them according to the instructions described in "Coil Cleaning" later in this section. - Manually rotate the condenser fan(s) to ensure free movement and check motor bearings for wear.
 Verify that all of the fan mounting hardware is tight. - Inspect the F/A-R/A damper hinges and pins to ensure that all moving parts are securely mounted.
-Keep the blades clean as necessary. - Verify that all damper linkages move freely; lubricate with white grease, if necessary.

-- Check supply fan motor bearings; repair or replace the motor as necessary. - Check the fan shaft bearings for wear.
+Keep the blades clean as necessary. - Verify that all damper linkages move freely; lubricate with white grease, if necessary. - Check supply fan motor bearings; repair or replace the motor as necessary. - Check the fan shaft bearings for wear.
 Replace the bearings as necessary. - Check the supply fan belt.
 If the belt is frayed or worn, replace it.
-Refer to "Fan Belt Adjustment-Belt Drive Units," p.
-42 for belt replacement and adjustments. - Verify that all wire terminal connections are tight. - Remove any corrosion present on the exterior surfaces of the unit and repaint these areas. - Generally inspect the unit for unusual conditions (e.g., loose access panels, leaking piping connections, etc.). - Make sure that all retaining screws are reinstalled in the unit access panels once these checks are complete. - With the unit running, check and record the: ambient temperature; compressor suction and discharge pressures (each circuit); superheat (each circuit); Record this data on an "operator's maintenance log" like the one shown in Table 18, p.
-44. If the operating pressures indicate a refrigerant shortage, measure the system superheat.
-For guidelines, refer to "Compressor Start-Up," p.
-38.
+Refer to the "Fan Belt Adjustment" section for belt replacement and adjustments. - Verify that all wire terminal connections are tight. - Remove any corrosion present on the exterior surfaces of the unit and repaint these areas. - Generally inspect the unit for unusual conditions (e.g., loose access panels, leaking piping connections, etc.)

+- Make sure that all retaining screws are reinstalled in the unit access panels once these checks are complete. - With the unit running, check and record the: ambient temperature; compressor suction and discharge pressures (each circuit); superheat (each circuit);

+Record this data on an "operator's maintenance log" like the one shown in Table 11, p.
+39. If the operating pressures indicate a refrigerant shortage, measure the system superheat.
+For guidelines, refer to the "Compressor Start-Up" section.

-Note: Do NOT release refrigerant to the atmosphere!
+Note: Do not release refrigerant to the atmosphere!
 If adding or removing refrigerant is required, the service technician must comply with all federal, state and local laws.